microsoft/promptflow/docs/reference/tools-reference/open_source_llm_tool.md

 The Prompt flow Open Source LLM tool enables you to utilize a variety of Open Source and Foundational Models, such as [Falcon](https://aka.ms/AAlc25c) or [Llama 2](https://aka.ms/AAlc258) for natural language processing, in PromptFlow.

-This Prompt flow provides a few different LLM APIs:
+This Prompt flow supports two different LLM API types:

 - **Completion**: to generate text based on provided prompts.
 - **Chat**: to facilitate interactive conversations with text-based inputs and responses.